lsst-tstn/tstn-024/index.rst

 Introduction
 ============

-The construction, integration, commissioning and operation of observatories requires a significant amount of knowledge spanning many disciplines.
+The construction, integration, commissioning and operation of observatories requires a significant amount of knowledge spanning multiple disciplines.
-However, all operational aspects are performed using some piece of control software, whether it be embedded low-level servo control to enable precise positioning of the mount to a simple graphical display of the current weather conditions.
+However, all operational aspects are performed using some piece of the control software.
+The range of use-cases span from an engineer performing embedded low-level servo control to enable precise positioning of the mount, to an observer using a simple graphical display to evaluate the current weather conditions.

-The observatory control system, which encompasses numerous levels of control, must span a large range of functionalities that are applicable to numerous users, all with varying experience levels and expectations regarding ease-of-use.
-Therefore, from within this centralized stack of code, a high degree of flexibility must be maintained, while providing a user-friendly framework to all levels of users.
+To account for the large number of use-cases from all levels of users, the control system must simultaneously provide a high degree of flexibility and a user-friendly framework.
-The top-level functionality specifications that drives the development of the observatory control system are:
+The top-level functionality specifications that define much of the development of the observatory control system are:

   - Regular operations routines should be easily accessible;
   - Must include a highly customizable scripting capability must be available and able to run user-written code;
   - An interactive mode, equivalent to a user sandbox space, must be available to allow development of routines on the fly as well as debugging;
   - Capability to incorporate user-developed features;

-In the standard operational model used to perform the survey, the observatory will be largely driven by the Scheduler, which will designate a visit script, which consists of a series of operations that are performed including slewing the telescope and taking an image.
+In the standard operational model used to perform the survey, the observatory will be largely driven by the observatory Scheduler.
+The Scheduler designates a target and a specially formatted script containing a series of operations to be performed (such as slewing the telescope and taking an image).
-The script will be execution will be automated while the user will be able to observe (or interrupt) the progress via a graphical interface.
+The execution of the script handled by the control system while the user is able to observe (or interrupt) the progress via a graphical interface.
-It is expected that operators will be much more involved during the start-up and shutdown phases, as well as during afternoon calibrations.
+Operators will be much more involved during the start-up and shutdown phases, as well as during afternoon calibrations.
-In the majority of cases, the operations will be routine and are expected to be done from a high-level of the observatory control software, as is discussed further in following sections.
+In the majority of cases, these routine operations are expected to be executed by the operator from a high-level interface of the observatory control software (as discussed in following sections).

-During integration, commissioning, and engineering time, there will be situations where users will want to execute non-standard, customized operations which require an increased level of flexibility and control.
+During integration, commissioning, and engineering time, there will be situations where non-standard, customized operations will need to be executed.
-As to be expected, the additional functionality required to perform such tasks requires more in-depth knowledge specific areas of the system and therefore require a knowledge base and toolset beyond what is typical of an observing specialist which performs nighttime operations.
+These operations will often be exercised by specialists to a specific subsystem (e.g. M1M3) and require a knowledge base that differs from that of an observing specialist.
-This evolves further as one considers what tooling and knowledge is required for development of the system, however, all of the above users and usages require those interactive tools.

-The breadth of the observatory control system allows users to perform both these routine and customized tasks via three main interactive components: the :ref:`LSST Observing Visualization Environment (LOVE)<LOVE>`, :ref:`ScriptQueue <Script-Queue>` and :ref:`Jupyter notebooks <Jupyter-notebooks>`.
+The breadth of the observatory control system allows users to perform both standard routines and customized tasks via three main interactive components:

+    - :ref:`LSST Observing Visualization Environment (LOVE)<LOVE>`
+    - :ref:`ScriptQueue <Script-Queue>`
+    - :ref:`Jupyter notebooks <Jupyter-notebooks>`

-This document begins with a high-level overview of the systems and explore how users can take advantage of their features to accomplish different types of tasks
+This document begins with a high-level overview of the three components and explores how users can take advantage of their features to accomplish different types of tasks.
-References to more detailed documentation regarding their operation are linked throughout..

-Then, to assist in defining the expectations and knowledge levels associated with the multiple complexities associated with all of the required tasks that must be performed by the OCS, we've identified three main actors and their expected roles and ability levels associated their interactions with the control system.
-The identified actors are: 1) Observing Specialists, 2) Commissioning Scientists, 3) Software Developers.
+Then, we define three main actors and outline their roles and assumed levels of knowledge regarding when performing specific tasks.
+These actors and roles are used to assist in defining the usability expectations of the components and control system in general as well as the underlying assumptions of the knowledge required for each role.
-In reality, we expect (and need) several people to have significant overlap between these roles.
+In reality, the people's roles will be less discrete and there will be significant overlap between these roles.

-The documentation associated with the example procedures expected to be performed by each of the actors are then linked to provide a demonstration of the current usability level associated with each task.

-Under the standard operational procedures used to perform the survey, the observatory will be largely driven by the Scheduler, which will designate a visit script, which consists of a series of operations that are performed via a content controlled script.
-The script will be executed by the scriptQueue, and the user will be able to observe (or interrupt) the progress via the LOVE interface.
-It is expected that operators will be much more involved during the start-up and shutdown phases, as well as during afternoon calibrations.
-In the majority of cases, the operations will be routine and are expected to be done from a high-level of the observatory control software, as is discussed further in following sections.
+The identified actors are:

+    1. Observing Specialists
+    2. Commissioning Scientists
+    3. Software Developers

-Lastly, using concrete examples, we present examples of the types of interactions that these actors will perform with links to procedures on how to do them using the multiple interfaces.
+Finally, we present concrete examples of interactions that the actors will perform with the OCS, linking to procedures on how to do them using the multiple components.
-These examples explore how users can take advantage of the features also include cases of how *not* to use an interface due to its limitations or inefficiencies in some areas.
+These examples explore how users best take advantage of the component's features.
+They also include cases of how *not* to use a component due limitations or inefficiencies in various areas.
-Discussions regarding the ease-of-use and required additional features can then use these examples as a basis for the conversation.
+The examples are also useful in facilitating discussion regarding the ease-of-use of each operation, which is expected to stimulate discussion on how to best improve system usability and/or performance.

 .. _LOVE: